vattelum/.github/profile/README.md

 ## Introduction

-There was a time blockchain technology promised to govern the world.
+There was a time when blockchain technology promised to govern the world.

 A new financial system.
 New kinds of corporations.
 Even new nations.